-3 Crows Productions is a unique group of Indigenous educational storytellers dedicated to promoting anti-racism, create awareness of the intergenerational impact of Indian Residential Schools and help youth strengthen mental health.
+3 Crows Productions is a unique group of Indigenous educational storytellers dedicated to promoting anti-racism, creating awareness of the intergenerational impact of Indian Residential Schools and helping youth strengthen their mental health.
 Each member is dedicated to the purpose of educating the future generations of both Indigenous and non-Indigenous youth through presentations, oral storytelling, live theatre performances and short film productions.

 Cyril is a member of the Katzie First Nation and an active presenter in school districts, mental health organizations, community healing groups and Corrections Canada.
 A descendant of well known Katzie speakers on history, culture, and language, Cyril is featured in "Our Story", a documentary about two residential school survivors who candidly share their experiences in Saint Mary's Indian Residential School (1955-1967).
 His work as an Elder and speaker has been featured on the CBC Evening News and published in "Amongst Gods Own", an in-depth book on survivors of the Indian residential school system.
 Cyril is a proud father and grandfather.
 He maintains a strong connection to his family and culture.